kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 1. **Projects**
 	1. **Python Django App** — Initialized the environment variable and directory structure for future Django development.
 	2. **Python Decorators** — An interesting way of manipulating existing Python structures.
-	3. **Python Context Managers & Asynchronous Programming** — Understood the inner workings of both programming paradigm and see what gain awareness of what is abstracted away by everyday libraries.
+	3. **Python Context Managers & Asynchronous Programming** — Understood the inner workings of both programming paradigms and gained awareness of what is abstracted away by everyday libraries.

 2. **Learning & Growth**
 	1. ```"A corrupt heart elicits in an hour all that is bad in us;"``` - In search for the spelling of ```'elicit'```, I came across this [article](https://biblehub.com/sermons/auth/robertson/the_power_of_purity.htm), meditated on the text and was left feeling deeply grateful for the serendipitous google search.